ding2/ding2/docs/provider_integrations.md

 Given one or more debt ids and identification information for a patron, it must be possible to register these debts as paid.

+#### Search

+##### Search functionality

+It must be possible to search for items in the catalog based on a query string.

+It must be possible to search for items in the catalog based the item matching one or more values (OR or AND correlation) for a specific field.
+This can also be implemented as facets or indices.
+At least the following fields must be supported:

+* Acquisition date
+* Creator
+* Category
+* Language
+* Publication date
+* Subject
+* Title
+* Type

+It must be possible to search for items in the catalog based on a query containing multiple joined subqueries.
+Results must satisfy all subqueries (AND correlation).

+It must be possible to divide a search result into subsets e.g. by specifying an offset and a number of items requested.

+Items in the search result must be in an order which is meaningful to the query.
+It should be possible to specify one or more orders when executing a search.

+It must be possible to retrieve an item based on the id of said item.
+It should be possible to retrieve multiple items in a single request by providing multiple ids.

+It must be possible to exclude items from a search result based on their id.

+It should be possible to retrieve facets and terms for a search result.
+Each term must include a count of how many items it refers to within the result.

+It should be possible to provide suggestions for queries based on a partial query.
+An example of a use case for this is autocompletion.

+It may be possible to group items within search results into collections e.g. different revisions or volumes of an item are shown as a single search result.

+It may be possible to perform a fuzzy search which includes results which do not match the query fully but are still deemed relevant.

+It may be possible to retrieve items which are deemed relevant to a specific item e.g. through collaborative filtering.

+##### Item properties

+It must be possible to retrieve data about individual items within the library catalog.
+In this regard a item is considered a certain book, cd or other type of object - not the individual copies of the items.

+It must be possible to derive the following properties:

+* Id.
+The id for an item must be unique and should not change over time.
+* Title of the item.
+A short version of the title is also supported.
+* Names of one or more creators of the item
+* Item tyoe e.g. *Book* or *Audio CD*
+* Item source
+* Id of the item based on the source.
+If an item in the search system originates from the library system this should be the library system id.

+It should be possible to derive the following properties:

+* An abstract providing a summary
+* One or more subjects
+* Language of the item
+* Url to the item if it has a digital representation
+* Series name and order of the item.
+* Year the item was produced.

+It may be possible to derive the following properties:

+* Age for the target audience for the item
+* Target audience for the item
+* A description of physical appearance of the item
+* Size or duration of the item
+* File format, physical medium, or dimensions of the item
+* Genre of the item
+* ISBN of the item.
+Preferably ISBN-13.
+* Name(s) of musicians listed as contributors
+* Pan European Game Information (PEGI) rating for the item
+* Name of the publisher of the item
+* Ids of items which references this item
+* Version/revision of the item
+* Ids of newer items which replace this item
+* Ids of newer items which are replaced by this item
+* Information about rights held in and over the item
+* Spatial characteristics of the item
+* Spoken language within the item
+* Item subtitle languages
+* Titles of tracks in this item
+* Item revision name.
+* Item which contains this item e.g. a periodical issue containing an article.
+* Classification of the item
+* Names of one or more contributors of the item
+* Ids of items which are related
+* Full text version of the item

+It must be possible to retrieve a cover image of an item - either directly from the search system  or indirectly through information provided through the search result.

+It must be possible to retrieve a list of all item types and sources used in the system.